hakki264ulku/hashing-simulator/README.md

 # Go into the repository
 $ cd hashing-simulator

-# Install Dependencies (YOU NEED TO HAVE NODEJS installed on your local environment!)
+# Install Dependencies (❗YOU NEED TO HAVE NODEJS installed on your local environment❗)
 $ npm install

 # Start to see the application in the localhost:3000